8 Extending the Linear Model

 \[ y = f(X) + \epsilon \]

 This isn’t actually any different than what you’ve seen - it really isn’t!
 It’s just shorthand for the input \(X\) being fed into a function \(f()\) of some kind, exactly as we saw in Section 2.3.1.
-That function is very flexible, and can be anything you want, and up until now we just used to create a simple sum of the inputs.
+That function is very flexible, and can be anything you want.

-The difference now is that we are going to expand the feature \(x\) in some way, which on a practical level means it will actually become multiple columns of input.
-Some approaches can be quite complex, tackling spatial, temporal, or other aspects of the data.
-But it’s just extra columns in the model matrix that go into the model fitting function like any other feature.
+What we’re going to do with the function now is expand the feature \(x\) in some way, which on a practical level means it will actually become multiple columns of input instead of just one.
+Some approaches to creating the expansion can be quite complex, with the goal of tackling spatial, temporal, or other aspects of the data.
+But, in the end, it’s just extra columns in the model matrix that go into the model fitting function like any other feature.
 This enables the model to explore a more complex representation space, ultimately helping us capture non-linear patterns in our data.

 Another approach besides polynomials is to use a nonlinear regression model.
 In this setting, you need to know what the underlying functional form is.
 An example is a logistic growth curve model for population growth.
 Without taking extra steps, such models can also overfit.
 Furthermore, outside of well-known physical, chemical, or biological processes, it’s rarely clear what the underlying functional form should be.
 At the very least, we wouldn’t know a formula for life expectancy and happiness!

 GAMs are better in such settings because they fit the data well without needing to know the underlying form.
 They also prevent overfitting in smaller data and/or more complex settings by using a penalized estimation approach.
 We can use them for multiple features at once, and even include interactions between features.
-We also can use different types of splines to capture different types of nonlinearities.
+We also can use different types of splines, which you can think of as different functions to apply to features, to capture different types of nonlinearities.
 Here is another formal definition of a GAM that makes it more clear we can deal with multiple features.

 The nice thing is that you don’t have to worry about the details of the basis expansion - the package you choose will take care of that for you.
 You’ll have different options, and often the default is fine, but sometimes you’ll want to adjust the technique and how ‘wiggly’ you want the curve to be.